scheinerman/SimpleLPs.jl/README.md

 ## Dual

 The `dual` function works, but only sort-of.
-Need some love.
+Needs a lot of love.

 ```
 julia> P